eetuam1/eetuam1/README.md

 "A mobile application designed for Android devices that allows users to create, save, and delete notes easily.
 The app features a user-friendly interface, making note management simple and efficient."

 ### Programming Language and Environment
-"The Notes App is developed using Java in the Android Studio environment.
-It utilizes SharedPreferences for data storage to ensure that notes are preserved even when the app is closed.
-The project also incorporates AndroidX libraries, providing essential functionalities for modern Android applications."
+I builted the Notes App using Java in the Android Studio environment.
+To keep notes safe even when the app is closed, I used SharedPreferences for data storage.
+Additionally, I incorporated AndroidX libraries, which provide essential features and functionalities for modern Android apps."

----